arthur7373/linux-training/shell/1-intro.md

 * **:wq**	- Save current file and quit
 * **:w {file name}** - Save file with specified name

+<br><br>

 ### Shell scripting basics

 > First line of Shell script should look like:
 * `#!/bin/bash`
 * `#!/bin/sh`

+After 2 special characters **#!**,
+it should contain the path to the interpreter - program that will try to interpret the text line by line and do what is required.

+In case script don't have such first line, it will still work, but it will be interpreted by current shell and chances are, there will be some errors.

 <br><br>